ajoberstar/gradle-stutter/README.md

 `gradle-stutter` is a [Gradle](http://gradle.org) plugin plugin, `org.ajoberstar.stutter`, which does some common setup for testing Gradle plugins against multiple Gradle versions.

+- Extension for specifying Gradle versions that are compatible with your plugin
+- Allows specifying different compatible versions for each major Java version
+- Task to create lock file listing compatible Gradle versions
+- Generates a compatibility test task for your suite for each locked version applicable to the JVM Gradle is running under

-See [java-gradle-plugin](https://docs.gradle.org/current/userguide/javaGradle_plugin.html) docs for more details on the out-of-the-box functionality.
+See [java-gradle-plugin](https://docs.gradle.org/current/userguide/javaGradle_plugin.html) docs for more details on Gradle's out-of-the-box functionality.

 ## Usage